GilOliveira/schemadotorg/modules/schemadotorg_descriptions/README.md

 Introduction
 ------------

-The Schema.org Blueprints Descriptions module set Sets entity type and field descriptions to their corresponding Schema.org type and property comments.
+The Schema.org Blueprints Descriptions module sets entity type and field descriptions to their corresponding Schema.org type and property comments.

 Features